8 Healthy, Seriously Inexpensive Summer Dinners

 2. Sweet Chili Chicken Leg Quarters

-Chicken leg quarters are the cheapest cut of chicken (we found them recently for as little as 70 cents a pound), but they’re also the juiciest and most flavorful, since they contain both the drumstick and thigh.
-(As we’ve mentioned before, there’s no need to avoid chicken thighs to live a healthy lifestyle — they have more fat than chicken breasts, it’s true, but they’re also high in plenty of minerals and vitamins).
+Chicken leg quarters are the cheapest cut of chicken, but they’re also the juiciest and most flavorful because they contain both the drumstick and thigh.
 We love this super-simple sweet chili chicken leg quarters recipe, which uses just four ingredients and tastes amazing.
 We think it’s worth taking the extra time to make this sweet chili sauce rather than buying a store-bought version since it uses honey instead of refined sugar or corn syrup.

 3. Spicy Steamed Mussels

-In many parts of the US, mussels are available for anywhere between $2-4 a pound, which means this dinner costs somewhere between $2.42 – $4.42 per person.
+In many parts of the US, mussels are available for anywhere between $2 tp $4 a pound, which means this dinner costs somewhere between $2.42 to $4.42 per person.
 They’re also a healthy, delicious treat, packed with iron — and way easier to cook than you might think.
 Just make sure you let them soak in cold water for about 20 minutes before cooking so they can release sand and salt or you’ll end up with crunchy mussels, which no one ever wants.
-We definitely recommend serving with toasty whole grain bread to sop up all the delicious broth.
+We definitely recommend serving with toasty whole-grain bread to sop up all the delicious broth.

 4. Easy Frittata

 Eggs are an amazing protein source, and we love how versatile they are.
 Have some leftover vegetables from last night’s dinner?
 Mix them into a frittata.
 Want to use up the rest of some cheese before it goes off?
-Into the frittata it goes.
-And eggs are so inexpensive — an egg costs about 17 cents, or if you’re opting for organic eggs, 35 cents (which may be higher in protein and some minerals).
+Into the frittata, it goes.
 This is a healthful dinner that’s just as delicious served either warm or cold, and tastes amazing served with a simple arugula salad.

 5. Sweet Potato Noodles with Roasted Red Pepper Sauce

-Sweet potato noodles or “swoodles,” if you will (which you probably shouldn’t) are just spiralized pieces of sweet potato, which makes them a really healthful, inexpensive pasta substitute.
-Sweet potatoes cost about 40 cents each, which can help offset the currently outrageous price of red bell peppers (fortunately, you only need to use one for this recipe).
+Sweet potato noodles or “swoodles,” if you will, are just spiralized pieces of sweet potato, which makes them a really healthful, inexpensive pasta substitute.
+Sweet potatoes can help offset the currently outrageous price of red bell peppers (fortunately, you only need to use one for this recipe).
 This sweet potato noodle recipe is delicious all on its own, but if you want to boost the protein content, feel free to add a can of rinsed black beans or some leftover rotisserie chicken.

 6. Salmon Burgers